martiansideofthemoon/martiansideofthemoon.github.io/_pages/about.md

 permalink: /about/
 ---

-My name is Kalpesh Krishna, and I am a ~~first~~ second year PhD student at [University of Massachusetts Amherst](http://cs.umass.edu/) in the College for Information and Computer Science.
+My name is Kalpesh Krishna, and I am a ~~second~~ third year PhD student at [University of Massachusetts Amherst](http://cs.umass.edu/) in the College for Information and Computer Science.
 I work with [Prof. Mohit Iyyer](https://people.cs.umass.edu/~miyyer/) on problems in text generation and the security & privacy of modern NLP systems.
 Currently, I am interning at the [Google Brain](https://research.google/teams/brain) team with [Aurko Roy](https://sites.google.com/site/royaurko).

 I graduated with a Bachelors in Electrical Engineering at [IIT Bombay](http://iitb.ac.in) in 2018.
 I was a part of the [CSALT](https://www.cse.iitb.ac.in/~pjyothi/csalt/) group and was advised by [Prof. Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi/).